sightsdev/sights/src/README.md

 ### `sensors/`

-Sensor wrappers for each I2C sensor class.
-Additional sensor wrappers can be added here.
+Sensor plugins for each I2C sensor class.
+Additional sensor plguins can be added here.

 ### `utils/`